Shantylly/Math-algorithm/104intersection/README.md

 ## Testing the algorithm

-In order to test the algorithm please use
+In order to test the algorithm please use in a command prompt
 > sh test.sh